LorenzoBettini/xklaim/README.md

 Eclipse distributions with Xklaim installed: https://sourceforge.net/projects/xklaim/files/products/

+**For macOS users**: depending on the version of your macOS, when you try to run the `xklaim.app` you may run into an error that says "the application is damaged and can't be opened".
+This problem can be overcome by running the following command from the terminal (from the directory where the `xklaim.app` is located): `xattr -c xklaim.app`.

 **IMPORTANT**: _the old Bintray update site does not work anymore, make sure you use the new one and remove the old one_.
 If you had downloaded an Xklaim Eclipse distribution earlier than 2.1 you won't be able to update it; please download a brand new Xklaim Eclipse distribution.

 **Publications:**